 What Is a Statute of Limitations?

 The statute of limitations is a legal term that refers to the amount of time a person has to bring a lawsuit or criminal charges after an event occurs.
-These deadlines are designed to ensure fairness in legal proceedings, but when it comes to child sexual abuse, they can be incredibly complex.
+The Illinois statute of limitations sets the legal time limits for bringing lawsuits or criminal charges under the Illinois statute, specifically governing sex crimes and civil lawsuits related to sexual abuse.

 Why?
 Because many survivors do not disclose their abuse for years.
 Fear, confusion, shame, and trauma can delay a survivor’s ability to come forward.
 In response to this reality, Illinois has expanded its statute of limitations to provide more time—and more justice—to survivors.